microchip-pic-avr-examples/pic16f13145-metronome-mplab-mcc/README.md

 For the metronome functionality, a 6-bit counter is used to determine the number of steps that the metronome does in each direction.
 The enable signal is obtained from an AND operation between the first signal and one of the other signals that are chosen using a multiplexor.
 The most significat bit (MSB) of the counter is used to determine the direction of the bidirectional shift register.
 Using this implementation the motor will run 32 complete steps in each direction.
 The result will be that the metronome will have an oscillation of 16 steps in each direction.

-The implementation of the counter is shown in the below images.
+The implementation of the counter is shown in the images below.
 <br><img src="images/mcc_clb_6bit_counter.png" width="800">
 <br><img src="images/mcc_clb_t_flip_flop.png" width="800">